andrew-chang-dewitt/jspec/PROPOSAL.md

 JSpec testing library
 ===

+A final project by Andrew Chang-DeWitt for CSCI 24000 at IUPUI, Spring 2022.

+_**Note**_: See a maintained version of this proposal document [on GitHub at andrew-chang-dewitt/jspec/blob/main/PROPOSAL.md](https://github.com/andrew-chang-dewitt/jspec/blob/main/PROPOSAL.md) for the most up to date version.

-A simple unit testing library for TDD & cli for running tests.
+A simple unit testing library for TDD & a cli for running tests.

 - **Intended User:** Java developers to write & evaluate unit tests.
 - **Problem solved:** Unit test writing & evaluation.